 Thin nickel layers are also used for decorative or anti-corrosion purposes, or as a substrate for a thin layer of chromium, which you can see in taps, stopcocks and fittings, or gold for jewelers and electronics.

 Nickel-containing cupro-aluminums exhibit excellent resistance to corrosion in seawater and are used to make propellers, pumps, sluice gates, etc.

 Like many other metals, nickel is fully recyclable.
 It can be recycled over and over again without loss of quality and therefore perfectly fits the Circular Economy (CE) model.

-Most nickel recycling is done directly by the steel industry.
-It is usual practice for special alloys to be recycled as the same special alloy wherever possible: the stringent specifications and the cost of achieving them in the first place can justify them having their own closed loops.
-Processes now exist for recycling nickel from spent rechargeable batteries.
+Most nickel recycling done today is linked to the stainless steel industry.
+It is standard practice to recycle special alloys into the same special alloy wherever possible; the stringent specifications and the cost of achieving these special alloys justify the closed loops within the steel industry.

 Umicore developed the technology and expertise to recycle nickel from spent rechargeable batteries.

 Throughout the Middle Ages miners in Germany occasionally found a brownish-red ore, which they called kupfernickel.
 Miners thought they had found copper ore but could not get the copper out, so the name suggested it was the devil’s copper.
 ‘Old Nick’ was a 17th century term for the devil.
 The Swedish scientist Cronstedt managed to isolate the metal in 1751 and named it nickel.